nep-pack/NonlinearEigenproblems.jl/docs/src/tutorial_call_python.md

 !!! note
     To work with NEPs defined in [Python](https://www.python.org/) you need to have Python installed on
     your computer.
-With the pakcage [PyCall](https://github.com/JuliaPy/PyCall.jl)
+With the package [PyCall](https://github.com/JuliaPy/PyCall.jl)
     it is possible to let Julia control execution of Python code.

 The following python code correspond to the NEP